-You must first have an account before you can access Discovery.
-You request an account through ServiceNow.
-You will need a Northeastern username and password to access ServiceNow.
-If you are new to the university or a visiting researcher, work with your sponsor to get a Northeastern username and password.
+To access Discovery, you must first have an account.
+You can request an account through ServiceNow but need a Northeastern username and password.
+If you are new to the university or a visiting researcher, you should work with your sponsor to obtain a Northeastern username and password.